bunto/bunto/site/_docs/continuous-integration.md

   <h5>Be sure to exclude <code>vendor</code> from your
    <code>_config.yml</code></h5>
   <p>Travis bundles all gems in the <code>vendor</code> directory on its build
-   servers, which Jekyll will mistakenly read and explode on.</p>
+   servers, which Bunto will mistakenly read and explode on.</p>
 </div>

 {% highlight yaml %}